Mary Kingsbury Simkhovitch

-Mary Kingsbury Simkhovitch (September 8, 1867 - November 15, 1951) was an American city planner and social worker.
+Mary Melinda Kingsbury Simkhovitch (September 8, 1867 - November 15, 1951) was an American city planner and social worker.
 She was one of the first members of the New York City Housing Authority, serving from its creation in 1934 until 1948.

 Biography

 Mary Melinda Kingsbury was born on September 8, 1867 in Chestnut Hill, Massachusetts, to Laura Davis Holmes (1839-1932) and Isaac Franklin Kingsbury (1841-1919).
 She graduated from Newton High School in 1886 and received her B.A. from Boston University, where she had been a member of Phi Beta Kappa, in 1890.
 During college she performed volunteer work in a teenage girls' club at Boston's St. Augustine's Episcopal Church, an African American congregation, and at "St. Monica's Home for old colored women."
 After graduation she taught Latin in the Somerville, Massachusetts High School for two years.
 In 1894 she started a year of graduate school at Radcliffe College.
 Two Boston organizations, the Church of the Carpenter, a Christian Socialist church founded by W. D. P. Bliss, and Denison House, a settlement house run by Helena Dudley, had a lasting influence on Simkhovitch.

 She visited black and immigrant families in Boston’s tenement slums, observed and documented their poverty, and became aware of the power and wealth of the city’s slumlords.
 In 1895 she attended the University of Berlin on a scholarship from the Women's Educational and Industrial Union.
 Her mother accompanied her to Europe in the summer of 1895 and stayed in Berlin while school was in session.
 It was there that Mary met and became engaged to Vladimir Simkhovitch (1874-1959), a Russian student of economics.
 During the summer of 1896 she and her friend Emily Greene Balch, the future Nobel Peace Prize winner, attended the International Socialist Trade Union Congress in London.

 After London she attended Columbia University where she worked with Edwin Robert Anderson Seligman and James Harvey Robinson and boarded with the writer Anne O'Hagan Shinn.